oldschoolgg/oldschoolbot/README.md

 Commands: https://www.oldschool.gg/commands

-> Old School Bot is not affiliated with, or endorsed by Jagex.
+> Old School Bot is not affiliated with or endorsed by Jagex.
+Play Old School RS for free at https://oldschool.runescape.com

 ## Suggestions & Bug Reports